-Interest on the Bonds will be payable on the first Business Day of each month, commencing May 1, 2019 (each, an "Interest Payment Date").
-Interest on the Bonds will be calculated on the basis of a 365 or 366 day year, as appropriate, and the actual number of days elapsed.
-The Bonds initially will be issued in a FRN Interest Rate Period.
-Thereafter, the Bonds will bear interest at FRN Rates until a Conversion at the University's election of all or a portion of the Bonds to a new Interest Rate Mode, as provided in the Trust Agreement.
-The FRN Rate will not exceed the Maximum Interest Rate (as defined in APPENDIX C).
+Interest on the Bonds will be payable on the Interest Payment Dates for the Bonds set forth on the inside front cover page of this Offering Circular.
+Interest on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds initially will be issued in a Long Term Period.
+The Long Term Rate will not exceed the Maximum Interest Rate (as defined in APPENDIX C).